soul-traveller/read_image_patch_colors/index.md

 Script stops if:

-- Coordinates and Row/Column numbers cause measurement areas to be missaligned with patch centres of the target image.
+- Coordinates and Row/Column numbers cause measurement areas to be missaligned with patch centers of the target image.
 - Labels do not match row/column counts
 - Output color space tokens are invalid
 - sample_fraction exceeds allowed range